ICEI-PUC-Minas-PMGCC-TI/daigaku-connect/README.md

 # Daigaku Connect

-Daigaku Connect is a libre software project that aims to provide decentralized, safe and efficient communication for project management within the university environment (since we're being forced to use Microsoft services 24/7).
+Daigaku Connect is a libre software project that aims to provide decentralized, safe and efficient communication for project management within the university environment.

 ## Students in the team

-Davi Cândido de Almeida
+* Davi Cândido de Almeida

-Harper Moreira Mascarenhas
+* Harper Moreira Mascarenhas

-Gabriel Anderson
+* Gabriel Anderson

 ## Responsibles professors